UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day2.md

     - You can install also into your project folder as described  [here](https://documentation.sigma2.no/software/userinstallsw/easybuild.html#installing-software-in-a-project-folder) and then just delete the `.local/easybuild` folder
     - we will also discuss this in the Q&A session
     - How to be more specific when installing.
-        -  `eb --show-config` shows where things are placed, specifying `sourcepath` you could place the downloaded files in a specfic folder and delete it later [Details](https://docs.easybuild.io/en/latest/Configuration.html) .
+        -  `eb --show-config` shows where things are placed, specifying `sourcepath` you could place the downloaded files in a specific folder and delete it later [Details](https://docs.easybuild.io/en/latest/Configuration.html) .
 Removing the  `sourcepath` folder recursively will clear all downloads and would not affect the instaltion.

 5. I don't know if I understood correctly, but can I build my own module with EasyBuild for any bioinformatic software?
     - yes, provided that the software is available in the EasyBuild ecosystem (people and communities can contribute installation recipes that others can use)